RatherRude/Elite-Dangerous-AI-Integration/readme.md

 #### 1.1.
 Prerequisites

 * Install Python: Due to compatibility of the used libraries only Python version 3.7-3.11 are currently supported.
 I currently run [Python 3.8.10](https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe) without issues.
-* Install Elite:Dangerous
-* Run Elite:Dangerous atleast once so a journal file exists
+* Run Elite:Dangerous atleast once (so a journal file exists)
-* Change any keybinding in the main menu and save so a file for key bindings exists
+* Change any keybinding in the main menu and save (so a file for key bindings exists)
 * Make sure all required game actions are mapped to a keyboard button, by either:
    * Using my bindings by copying the contents of `EDAII-Bindings.zip` to `C:\Users\{username}\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings` or
    * Assigning them in the game's menu: